wang-q/ubuntu/prepare/CentOS.md

 ```

-In Parallels/VMware, use the minimal installation.
-Customize the VM hardware before installation as
+In VMware/Parallels, Customize the VM hardware before installation as 4 or more cores, 4GB RAM, 80G
-4 or more cores, 4GB RAM, 80G disk, 800x600 screen and Bridged Network (Default Adapter).
-Remove all
+disk, 800x600 screen and Bridged Network (Default Adapter).
+Remove all unnecessary devices, e.g.
-unnecessary devices, e.g. printer, camera, or sound card.
+printer, camera, or sound card.

+* Asia/Shanghai
+* Minimal installation
+* Don't use LVM and don't set the `/home` mount point

 ## The VM for R